 Answer: Students should check their FDTC email accounts and log in to courses via D2L.
 Instructors will provide course content through Webex or Zoom.
 Instructors will communicate with students through D2L and email.

 Question: Will faculty still have office hours?

-Answer: Faculty will continue to hold 8 weekly virtual office hours through one or more of the following internet platforms: YouSeeU (D2L), Zoom, Skype, Webex, FaceTime, Remind, etc.
+Answer: Faculty will continue to hold 8 weekly face-to-face and virtual office hours through one or more of the following internet platforms: YouSeeU (D2L), Zoom, WebEx, etc.